See our Free

-A most-recent test taker, a candidate whose first language is Spanish, said she passed the exam by doing two things: getting approval for 1 additional hour because English is her second language and by taking online quizzes until she reached 80 percent consistently.
+A recent test taker, a candidate whose first language is Spanish, said she passed the exam by doing two things: getting approval for 1 additional hour because English is her second language and by taking online quizzes until she reached 80 percent consistently.
+Note: this must be requested when you schedule and is subject to “first-language verification.”
 She said that the actual exam questions were harder than the practice questions she saw.

 Increased focus on USA Patriot Act and the Bank Secrecy Act.
 Be sure to review the chart in your outline that shows what dollar amounts trigger a Suspicious Activity Report.
 What events (e.g., daily deposit amounts) trigger what actions by the firm or the representative?